 SFS strives to produce information that local authorities and the public can use to manage their natural resources.
 Presenting research results in the local language to the public is therefore critical to SFS's mission.
-Every group of students working under a professor is expected to put together a public presentation based on their individual research results.
-The presentation must communicate the significance, goals, and main findings of every group in a way that is accessible and inspiring to a general audience.
-Not all students have to present but all must participate in the production of the public presentation and their individual contribution to the result will be evaluated.
+Every group of students is expected to put together a public presentation based on their individual research results.
+The presentation has to communicate the significance, goals, and main findings of every group in a way that is accessible and inspiring to a general audience.
+Students are encouraged to explore creative ways to transmit their message to their audience.
+Not all students have to present but all have to participate in the production of the public presentation and their individual contribution to the final result will be evaluated.